 Their Genes Are Entirely Different From Wild Foxes

-Dmitry Belyaev died in 1985 and never got to see his fully domesticated foxes.
+Dmitry Belyaev passed in 1985 and never got to see his fully domesticated foxes.
 Still, his work in genetics carried on without him.
-In the years since his death the foxes in the experiment showed signs of being similar to dogs, yet adopting their own hybridized look.
+In the years since, the foxes in the experiment showed signs of being similar to dogs, yet adopting their own hybridized look.
 They look to people as companions and are not scared or aggressive around them.
-The resulting research shows that their genes have been completely and uniquely separated from wild foxes, ensuring that domesticated foxes will be able to be bred in their own right, just like dogs.
+The resulting research shows that their genes have been completely and uniquely separated from wild foxes, assuring that domesticated foxes will be able to be bred in their own right, just like dogs.
 Between 1999 and 2017, the percentage of foxes that would make good house pets went from 35% to 70-80%, leaving a lasting legacy of Belyaev's work.

 A Soviet Scientist Risked His Life For His Research

-Although suspicions of science is now commonplace in the United States thanks to misguided fears and corporate campaigns to discredit investigations, scientists in the Soviet Union were actually killed in the 1950s for their studies.
+Although suspicions of science is now commonplace in the United States thanks to misguided fears and corporate campaigns to discredit investigations, scientists in the Soviet Union were actually slain in the 1950s for their studies.
 Soviet dictator Josef Stalin was especially wary of geneticists and even carried out a policy called Lysenkoism.
-This was putting them in jail or putting them to death for fear that they would be an enemy to the state.
+This was putting them in jail or ending their lives for fear that they would be an enemy to the state.
 Despite these threats, Dmitry Belyaev stayed under the radar under the government and continued his study of genes.
-Luckily for him, Stalin died and the government relented on many of its harsher restrictions surrounding scientific research.
-Belyaev was never arrested and carried on his study in peace.
+Luckily for him, Stalin passed and the government relented on many of its harsher restrictions surrounding scientific research.
+Belyaev was never caught and carried on his study in peace.

 It All Started With A Desire To Know More About Dogs